Lamb Seekh Kebab (Indian Takeaway Style)

 Step 1: Spices

-In a small bowl, add the cumin powder, coriander powder, garam masala, chilli powder, smoked paprika, beetroot powder, sea salt, black pepper and gram flour.
+In a small bowl, add 1 1/2 teaspoons cumin powder1 teaspoon coriander powder2 teaspoons garam masalaPinch red chilli powder1/4 teaspoon smoked paprika1/4 teaspoon beetroot powder1 teaspoon sea salt1/2 teaspoon black pepper and 2 teaspoons gram flour.
 Mix briefly and set aside.

 Step 2: Mix

-In the bowl of a stand mixer, add the lamb mince and the prepared spices.
-Add the chopped onion, green chillies, garlic paste, ginger paste and fresh coriander.
+In the bowl of a stand mixer, add 500 grams lamb mince and the prepared spices.
+Add 1 small onion, finely chopped2 green finger chillies, finely chopped2 tablespoons garlic & ginger paste and 1 small handful fresh coriander leaves and stalks, finely chopped.
 Mix on low setting for 1 minute until the ingredients are well combined.
-Alternatively, mix the ingredients well by hand for 1 minute.
+Alternatively, mix ingredients well by hand for 1 minute.
 Cover and refrigerate for 1 hour, or overnight.
 Remove from the fridge 20 minutes before you want to cook.

 Step 3: Cook

-Shape the lamb mix into 6 medium thick kebabs.
-Brush the inside of the air fryer with a touch of vegetable oil and add the prepared kebabs.
-Air fry at 200C for 10-12 minutes, turning once or twice until the kebabs are cooked through and nicely coloured on all sides.
-Alternatively, pan fry the kebabs for 2-3 minutes on each side until cooked through, or cook on an outdoor barbecue for 10-12 minutes, turning often.
+Shape lamb mix into 6 medium thick kebabs.
+Brush the inside of the air fryer with 1 teaspoon sunflower oil and add prepared kebabs.
+Air fry at 200C for 10-12 minutes, turning once or twice until kebabs are cooked through and nicely coloured on all sides.
+Alternatively, pan fry kebabs for 2-3 minutes on each side until cooked through, or cook on an outdoor barbecue for 10-12 minutes, turning occasionally.

 Step 4: Serve